About Single Thread Theatre Company

 - Project management and organization skills

 - Able to work well independently and meet deadlines

 - Willingness to pitch in and take on diverse tasks

 - Available to work evenings and weekends where necessary

-- This position is funded through Canada Summer Jobs which requires that applicants must:
+This position is funded through Canada Summer Jobs, which means that applicants must:

 - be legally entitled to work in Canada in accordance with relevant provincial or territorial legislation and regulations.

-Hours: 30 hours per week for eight weeks to start in late June.
-Weekend may be required as necessary.
+Hours: 30 hours per week for 12 weeks to start 1 June 2018.
+Evenings and weekends required as necessary.

 Please send cover letter and resume to firstname.lastname@example.org